ATNoG/WSGW/README.md

 We provide some samples and examples.
 Several arduino sketch, webpages and a systemd service can be found [here](samples).
-For more information about the samples, please click [here](samples/README.md)

 ## Authors